 Located just outside the Shops at Hudson Yards to the west is the Vessel, a massive, 154-flight staircase interconnecting over the sky to offer tremendous views of the city and the Hudson River to the west.
 This Hudson Yards attraction is open daily from 10 am-8 pm, and tickets for visitors over the age of 5 cost $10 a person (under 5 go free).

 To visit the Vessel, you must come with at least one other person, or you can enter with another group via the “Come with Us” ticket and join another group assigned to you.

-CURRENTLY GOING ON THE VESSEL IS CLOSED
+THE VESSEL IS CLOSED UNTIL FURTHER NOTICE

-The Highline is another wonderful Hudson Yards attraction that is absolutely free for visitors.
+The High Line is another wonderful Hudson Yards attraction that is absolutely free for visitors.
 Spanning from Gansevoort Street in the Meatpacking District all the way up to 34th Street at Hudson Yards, this Hudson Yards attraction offers a pedestrian-only elevated experience of the lower west side through exclusively native greenery and expertly designed pathways.

 The park opened in 2009 after a long battle to save it from demolition when it was only an abandoned elevated train rail—a remnant of the old subway system.
 Along the way you can find outdoor art installations, food and beverage cart options, lounge and bench seating, and more.

 Keep an eye out for parts the park designers deliberately kept to remind visitors of what the Highline once was, like train tracks, stop lights, and a large archway meant to accommodate train passage!

 Eli Kimbell is a born and raised New Yorker from Greenwich Village.
 He is currently pursuing a master’s degree in liberal arts at the University of Richmond.